Financial Planning, Retirement Planning

 Should you pay taxes on your RMD?
 (No, seriously.)

-A QCD directly transfers funds from your IRA to a qualified charity, up to $100,000 per taxpayer/IRA owner.
+A QCD directly transfers funds from your IRA to a qualified charity, up to $105,000 per taxpayer/IRA owner (increased from $100,000 in 2023).
 If you are over 70½ and make a QCD prior to taking your entire RMD, the QCD: can satisfy your RMD for the year and will be nontaxable/excluded from adjusted gross income.
-In addition to eliminating tax on your RMD, a QCD is one of several charitable giving techniques to help those who no longer are able to itemize.
+In addition to eliminating tax on your RMD, a QCD is one of several charitable giving techniques to help those who no longer are able to itemize deductions on their tax return.

 Should you reduce / avoid RMDs altogether?
 (No, seriously.)